ngallo/SwiftTaskLibrary/docs/index.md

 In order to use the DataAccessLayer two closures have to passed in input.

-Below an exmaple of code which uses the `DAL` and perform an action on the UI thread once the asynchronous operation is completed.
+Below an example of code which uses the `DAL` and perform an action on the UI thread once the asynchronous operation is completed.

 **Sample 2 - Usage of the DataAccessLayer**
 ```Swift